7ijme/convert_degrees/README.md

 # Convert Degrees

-With this small program you can convert between Celsius, Fahrenheit and Kelvin very easily.
+With this small program you can convert between Celsius, Fahrenheit and Kelvin & Degrees and radians very easily.

 ---------------------------------------------------